Find out if you should pay Gaming Duty, how to register and how to pay.

 Gaming Duty is paid on casino gaming profits where gaming takes place in the UK.
 It’s paid on the gross gaming yield of premises (gross gaming yield is stakes received less winnings paid out and charges paid for gaming, such as fees for taking part in poker).

-If you offer gaming remotely (for example, over the internet) and you’re not liable to Gaming Duty, you’ll be liable to Remote Gaming Duty.
-You would also need to pay Remote Gaming Duty on gaming offered remotely to the UK from offshore.
+If you offer gaming remotely, for example, over the internet, and you’re not liable to Gaming Duty, you’ll be liable to Remote Gaming Duty.
+You’d also need to pay Remote Gaming Duty on gaming offered remotely to the UK from offshore.

 The rate of duty you pay depends on the gross gaming yield of your premises in an accounting period, the scale of duty is from 15% to 50%.
 You can find out more about how to work out much duty you need to pay in Notice 453 Gaming Duty.